MA, University of California, Los Angeles

 Along with his varied academic interests, Matt is an avid fan of all Seattle sports, Gonzaga basketball, and Notre Dame football.
 He also enjoys running and playing basketball.

 At St. Andrew’s, Matt teaches Greek, Latin, and Western Civilization.
 In addition he coaches Thirds soccer and Thirds basketball.
-Matt lives in Founders Hall with his wife, Giselle Furlonge.
+Matt lives on L Dorm with his wife, Giselle Furlonge, daughter Devi, and dog Hector.